liyue201/rust-rest-demo/README.md

 # rust-rest-demo
-Rust rest api server demo
+A demo of rust rest api server